Jason Heyward Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.60).
+- The Diamondbacks have a 4.63 team ERA that ranks 22nd across all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs surrendered (166 total, 1.3 per game).
+- Diamondbacks pitchers combine to give up 168 total home runs at a rate of 1.3 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.